rsachdeva/drive-deposits/README.md

 ### Deployment of Microservices

-- **Serverless**: AWS using SAM which uses CloudFormation under the hood
+#### Serverless: AWS using SAM which uses CloudFormation under the hood

 This project uses SAM (Serverless Application Model) for deploying the following AWS resources that support our microservices architecture: